 By William Hill

-While goalkeepers, defenders and midfielders play their part, there’s something about goalscorers that really brings out the nostalgia in a football fan, and with Manchester City’s Sergio Aguero two goals away from notching his 175th Premier League goal, we take a look at the league’s best five.
+While goalkeepers, defenders and midfielders play their part, there’s something about goalscorers that really brings out the nostalgia in a football fan, so we’ve decided to take a look at the Premier League’s greatest ever.

 Alan Shearer (260 goals)